op7ic/shadowbroker-smb-scanner/README.md

 ### How to compile it:

-No need - just grab binaries.
+No need - just grab binaries and python wrapper around these.

 ### How to use it: